-After several months of review, the government of the United Arab Emirates has announced that it will lift its ban on the sales of vapor products.
+After several months of review, the government of the United Arab Emirates has announced that it will lift its vape product sales ban.
 The first approved products are expected to be available in mid-April.

 We reported last fall that the UAE regulatory agency Emirates Authority for Standardisation and Metrology (ESMA) was taking a second look at the rules that have been in place since a 2009 law banned sales.
 Possession and use of vapes is not illegal.

 Sales will be legalized with standards in place for products, according to The National.
 Vapes will also carry health warnings similar to those on cigarette packages, and sales will probably be age-restricted like combustible products.
 Public use will be regulated exactly as it is for cigarettes, a Dubai health official told the Khaleej Times.